How To Run A 5K In 20 Minutes What Pace Do I Need

 To do this, interval training can help.

-- If you have access to a local running track, use the 400m ring to run a 3k pace.
-Your pace for this practice run should be 3.5 minutes per km, or 92 seconds per 400 meters.
+• If you have access to a local running track, use the 400m ring to run a 3k pace.
+Your pace for this practice run should be 92 seconds per 400 metres, which is 3:50 per km.

 Once you have mastered this, you’ll need to increase the pace for 1500m to 88 seconds per 400m.
-This is 3.4 minutes per km or 5.52 minutes per mile.
+That is 3:40 per km, or 5:54 per mile.
 Repeat this 10 times with a 90-second recovery interval.

 If you find that this is too difficult for you, drop down to the 200m at the same pace and work your way up to the 400m, then 600m.